 Photo Credit | RDH Architects

-WEC was appointed to provide mechanical and electrical consulting engineering services for this project.
-The new Operations Building includes offices and work spaces for inside and outside workers, spaces for maintenance and storage of equipment within the building, energized and landscaped parking areas outside of the building, storm drainage and an energy efficient design to enable the City of Whitehorse to reduce its carbon footprint.
+Williams Engineering Canada (WEC) was appointed to provide mechanical and electrical consulting engineering services for this project.
+The new Operations Building includes offices and workspaces for inside and outside workers, spaces for maintenance and storage of equipment within the building, energized and landscaped parking areas outside of the building, storm drainage and an energy efficient design to enable the City of Whitehorse to reduce its carbon footprint.
 As well, this building was designed to lessen long term annual operational and maintenance costs, by operating this building with sustainable practices and innovative technologies; thus, exceeding the National Energy Code for Buildings with a target of 80% better.

-WEC’s approach to completing projects involve working as a team with the owner, the other consultants, the construction manager, and sub-contractors.
-The objective is to produce a cost-effective project that meets the current and future needs of the users, and lowers overall operating costs.
+WEC’s approach to completing projects involved working as a team with the owner, the other consultants, the construction manager, and sub-contractors.
+The objective was to produce a cost-effective project that meets the current and future needs of the users and lowers overall operating costs.

-The project design was completed on schedule, with a schedule extension provided to accommodate additional transit storage added during the final phases of design (post 95% submission).
-Issue for construction documents have been completed, and the project is currently under construction with forecasted completion of fall 2019.
-The project design to date has been completed on budget, with a budget increase provided for the additional design of the transit bay expansion (post 95%).
-The tendered project construction cost was $3M below estimate.
+The project design was completed on schedule, with a schedule extension provided to accommodate additional transit storage added during the final phases of design (post 95% submission.
+The project was completed on budget, with a budget increase provided for the additional design of the transit bay expansion (post 95%); the tendered project construction cost was $3M below estimate.

 Williams Engineering Canada looks forward to future projects with the City of Whitehorse, with the goal of contributing to safer, sustainable and resilient communities.